-What follows is a list of the vendors Cornerstone sees in 85% of our card selection projects.
+What follows is a Card Processing Solutions (CPS) vendor list Cornerstone sees in 85% of our card selection projects.

-While this is great news for both banks and credit unions, the implications of the deal are different for each.
+While this is great news for both banks and credit unions, the implications of the deal on merchant services are different for each.

-For PSCU credit unions that are processing debit cards on FDR Wilmington and credit cards on FDR Omaha, the option now exists for debit and credit to be on one platform – FDR Omaha.
+For PSCU credit unions that are processing debit cards on FDR Wilmington and credit cards on FDR Omaha, the option now exists for both the debit card and credit card payment processing to be done on one platform – FDR Omaha.
 Although PSCU has had FDR Omaha debit available for some time, very few customers are using the platform.
-It is our understanding that all JHA CPS customers will migrate to FDR Omaha for debit and credit.
+It is our understanding that all JHA CPS customers will migrate to FDR Omaha for debit and credit payment processing solutions.
 This scale of customers now boarded to the solution should mean enhanced development of the FDR Omaha platform.

 JHA CPS clients will not be member-owners of PSCU.
 However, with this added revenue stream, PSCU should come to market even faster with increased innovation for its platform.

-This exciting addition to the vendor landscape will bring additional, much needed competition to the marketplace for credit card processing, which will only lead to continued innovation.
+This exciting addition to the vendor landscape will bring additional, much needed competition to the marketplace for credit card processing, which will only lead to continued innovation within the bank industry.

 Fiserv offers many terrific options even for institutions that are not utilizing one of its core processing systems.
 “Big Orange” has invested heavily in its credit card processing platform in the last 12-24 months and it is a real contender in the market today.